HadrienG/tutorials/docs/qc.md

 FastQC has a graphical interface and can be downloaded and run on a Windows or Linux computer without installation.
 It is available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 However, FastQC is also available as a command line utility on the training server you are using.
-You can load the module and execute the program as follows:
+You can execute the program as follows:

 ```
 fastqc SRR957824_1.fastq.gz SRR957824_2.fastq.gz